He put flowers on his fiancee’s grave. Her father had him arrested on a charge of littering.

 Hagans was just as excited, saying on Facebook, “I cannot believe that I will be spending the rest of my life with someone who loves so deeply, prays so earnestly, cares to tenderly, acts so lovingly, speaks so sweetly, and loves Jesus so much more than she loves me.”

 The couple’s wedding date of May 1 was fast approaching, and they began to look at venues.
 As they were leaving a barn venue, they recounted how they still had much planning to do — invites, stamps, guest list, Hagans said.
-She leaned over and kissed Hagans on the cheek, and told him she was looking forward to seeing him in a couple days.
+She leaned over, kissed Hagans on the cheek and told him she was looking forward to seeing him in a couple days.

 “I love you so much.
 I hate leaving you,” he recalled her saying.
 “I just can’t wait until we don’t have to be apart.”